TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 42/Isaiah 42.14.md

 ---

-I have long time holden my peace; I have been still, and refrained myself: [now] will I cry out like a travailing woman; I will gasp and pant together.
+"I have been silent a long time.
+I have been quiet and restrained myself.
+Now I will cry out like a travailing woman.
+I will both gasp and pant.